tyohDeveloper/New-units/replit.md

   - Gram (g) has `allowPrefixes: true` enabling mg, cg, µg, etc. via prefix dropdown
   - Binary prefixes (Ki, Mi, Gi) apply ONLY to Data/Information category
   - All other categories use decimal SI prefixes only (k, M, G, m, µ, etc.)
+  - **Complex kg-based units** (kg⋅m⁻³, kg⋅m⋅s⁻¹, J⋅kg⁻¹⋅K⁻¹) have NO `allowPrefixes` to prevent stacking
+- **Unit Change Behavior**: When changing From or To unit, prefix resets to 'none' automatically
 - **CGS Unit Prefixes**: All CGS base units support prefixes (dyne, erg, poise, stokes, gauss, maxwell, oersted, statampere, statvolt, etc.) but pre-prefixed units (centipoise, centistokes) do NOT allow additional prefixes
 - **Comparison Mode**: Toggle button ("Compare All") next to the "To" label shows input value converted to up to 8 units simultaneously with optimal prefix display and click-to-copy functionality
 - **Typography Category**: 11 units for print/design measurements including point (1/72 inch), pica (12 points), pixel (96 PPI ref), em, twip, cicero, with meter as SI base